Mahmoud217TR/grad-project/README.md

 Create a new php folder in the root of your `C:\` drive and extract the contents of the ZIP into it.

 **Step 3 - Configure php.ini:**
-PHPís configuration file is named `php.ini`.
-This doesnít exist initially, so copy `C:\php\php.ini-development` to `C:\php\php.ini`.
+PHP‚Äôs configuration file is named `php.ini`.
+This doesn‚Äôt exist initially, so copy `C:\php\php.ini-development` to `C:\php\php.ini`.
 There are several lines you may need to change in a text editor (use search to find the current value).
-In most cases, youíll need to remove a leading semicolon `(;)` to uncomment a setting.
+In most cases, you‚Äôll need to remove a leading semicolon `(;)` to uncomment a setting.
 `extension=curl`
 `extension=gd`
 `extension=mbstring`